41 Modern Farmhouse Dining Room Ideas With High Style

 Image courtesy of Jake Arnold Design

-3. Use Pendant Lighting in Smaller Rooms
+4. Use Pendant Lighting in Smaller Rooms

 In smaller rooms, hanging pendants will achieve a similar effect without taking up as much space.
-It is also essential to choose a lighting fixture that compliments your table.
+It is also essential to choose a lighting fixture that complements your table.
 Round fixtures work well above a round table, and linear or oval fixtures pair well with a rectangular table.

 The dining room focuses on the table and seating, but everything from the lighting that illuminates your guests and your meal to the fireplace that invites you to linger once the plates have been cleared contributes to the ambiance.